 Even though it took me a very long time to get sick, when I finally did, it was hard and hit me out of nowhere because of a specific event in a level.
 I literally had to take my headset off as quickly as possible and go sit before losing my lunch.
 The game tells you to be aware of your surroundings and it definitely means it.
 Sure, it will stop you from getting too close to your TV screen on which your PlayStation camera sits, but other than that, you’re on your own.
 Full disclosure, I punched one of my shelving units in my room.
 I’m fine, but I have a sad scab on my hand now and my knuckle is bruised.
 Let me say that again, I got hurt, but to clarify it was my fault.
 They tell you very deliberately to be aware of your surroundings and you move a lot in this game.
 I would only suggest playing this in a room where you have about 20 feet of space around you.
 Otherwise, you’ll end up doing what I have to do which is stop at the end of every level, re-center myself, reapply the headset and keep playing.
 Much more tedious than just finding a very wide open space to use in the first place.
 7/10

 If you’re interested in the game after reading my review, you can buy it for $24.99 by clicking here.

-If you don’t own a PSVR and would still like to try SUPERHOT for PlayStation 4 at $24.99, click here.
+If you just wanna buy the original, non-VR version of SUPERHOT for PlayStation 4 at $24.99, click here.